Amytrainer/react-workshops/README.md

 We have to create a Restautant App like this:
 [Restaurant App Output](https://www.loom.com/share/1e1900f8c19944b3b93567d1938853e2?authuser=0)

-          Task 1 -Read data from menuApi and render on MenuCard dynamically-same as we done before in emojipedia app Task 2 -Use States to update the MenuCard and by using map function create different categories Task 3 -Create Navbar and filter them categorically as seen in output.
+          Task 1 -Read data from menuApi and render on MenuCard dynamically- Task 2 -Use States to update the MenuCard and by using map function create different categories Task 3 -Create Navbar and filter them categorically as seen in output.
           Some of tasks need help and will do it together like task 3.